galberding/FleckDetect/README.md

 * You are able to select a model when the workspace is properly set up (```--prep-train```)

 ### Register a Data Set
-The controller uses two kinds of configuration files ```gpu.yml``` which contains all paths to the data sets and directories, and ```workspace.yml``` that holds names for directories and files which will be created in the different workspaces.
+The controller uses two kinds of configuration files ```datasets.yml``` which contains all paths to the data sets, and ```workspace.yml``` that holds paths and names for directories and files which will be created in the different workspaces.

 In order to register a new dataset it needs to be properly placed in the ```Datasets``` directory (otherwise it messes up the linkfile generation which will be explained later.)
 Use the following command to copy a dataset in the project: